How does RCT work for a subcontractor?

 - The VAT Reverse Charge does not impact on the VAT obligations of resident and non-resident subcontractors performing relevant operations in the meat processing or forestry industries or those involved in haulage for hire within the construction industry – these subcontractors will continue to be obliged to register for, charge and account for VAT, subject to the normal VAT rules.

 - Further information on the VAT Reverse Charge.
-Subcontractors are advised to consult the Revenue VAT Guide (PDF, 1.2MB or visit the VAT Section of the Revenue website to ascertain their VAT obligations.
+Subcontractors are advised to visit the Guide to VAT to ascertain their VAT obligations.